 In this demonstration, students will observe interactions between polystyrene, water and acetone and explain the results in terms of their molecular structure.

 Some of the largest organic molecules are polymers.
-Polymers are long chains or webs made of smaller groups of atoms called monomers that are joined together like beads on a string.
+Polymers are long chains or webs made of smaller groups of atoms called monomers, joined together like beads on a string.
 Common examples of polymers include DNA, proteins, nylon and Silly Putty.
 Chemical reactions can attach monomers together into polymers and can also break them down again.